content here is the anonymously transparent proxied version of ecb.europa.eu X

 Select your language

-Keynote speech by Philip R. Lane, Member of the Executive Board of the ECB, at the Danish Economic Society Conference
+Slides by Philip R. Lane, Member of the Executive Board of the European Central Bank, at Maynooth University in Ireland

-Contribution by Piero Cipollone, Member of the Executive Board of the ECB, to a roundtable at Aspen Institute Italia
+Speech by Piero Cipollone, Member of the Executive Board of the ECB, at the event “The digital euro in Cyprus”

 English